rsm-gh/akbl/README.md

 There are packages available at the [Releases](https://codeberg.org/rsm92/akbl/releases) section, and they cover the most popular distributions: Debian/Ubuntu, Fedora, Archlinux.

-They are based on the stable/official releases, and if you want to install the latest content commit from git, you need to install it from sources (except [Archlinux - AUR](https://aur.archlinux.org/packages/akbl-git) users).
+They are based on the stable/official releases, and if you want to install the latest commits from git, you need to install it from sources (except [Archlinux - AUR](https://aur.archlinux.org/packages/akbl-git) users).

 **Important**: The first time that you install the package in the system,